Kartunes

-Kartunes is a series of 12 theatrical shorts subjects released from 1951 to 1953.
-The series was produced by Famous Studios for Paramount Pictures.
-It succeeded the Screen Songs series because Paramount Pictures lost the rights to the series' name and the term "Bouncing Ball" couldn't be used any more.
-Even though the series ended in 1953, Famous produced Candy Cabaret and Hobo’s Holiday, which are part of the Noveltoons series.
+Kartunes is a series of 12 theatrical short subjects produced by Famous Studios and released by for Paramount Pictures from 1951 to 1953.
+These were identical in format to the studio's previous Screen Songs cartoons.
+The first half of each subject had various blackout gags related to the premise of the film, and the second half invited the audience to sing along "with the bouncing ball" as song lyrics were shown on the screen.
 The opening theme of each cartoon was "Sing a Song of Sixpence".

+After Paramount Pictures lost the rights to the Screen Songs name, and the term "Bouncing Ball" couldn't be used anymore, the series became known as Kartunes.
+Even though the series ended in 1953, Famous quietly made two more "bouncing ball" shorts, Candy Cabaret (released in 1954) and Hobo's Holiday (released in 1963), as part of the Noveltoons series.

 Filmography

 Note: Hysterical History is the only Kartunes short in the public domain.Note 2: Dizzy Dinosaurs and Forest Fantasy are the only Kartune films which featuring Inchy the Worm.

 TV distribution

 The cartoons were later sold to TV distribution by Harvey Films to replace the original titles with the Harvey reissued ones, later being syndicated by Worldvision Enterprises.
 Currently, the Harvey reissued cartoons are distributed by NBCUniversal Television Distribution through its DreamWorks Animation subsidiary and their DreamWorks Classics unit.